Richard Cunningham

 SHORT BIO

-Richard Cunningham is an associate producer for Marketplace in Los Angeles.
+Richard Cunningham is a former associate producer for Marketplace in Los Angeles.
 He is originally from Hyattsville, Maryland, and is a graduate of the University of Maryland, Baltimore County, and the University of Missouri.
 Before joining Marketplace, he worked as an associate producer at public radio station WAMU, producing a local talk show.

 When not researching stories and cutting tape, Richard can be found on the basketball court practicing jump shots or spending his hard-earned money in music stores updating his CD collection.